 I love recipes that can be used in a variety of ways.
-Eat these pears on their own or serve them with gelato or ice cream drizzled with some reduced cooking liquid over them; or to make something even more extra special, bake a tart crust and arrange these pears in the crust.
-Glaze them and top with toasted sliced nuts.
+Eat these pears on their own or serve them with gelato or ice cream drizzled with some reduced cooking liquid over them.
+Want to make something even more extra special?
+Bake a tart crust and arrange these Poached Pears in Red Wine and Cinnamon in the crust.
+Glaze them with reduced cooking liquid or melted jam and top with toasted sliced almonds.

 Prep time: 15 minutes